 – Lee-Kelley and Sankey, 2008.
 Source

 Whether you are managing a small team or are an entrepreneur with a small group of people working for you, your team is your work family.
 As is the case when you live with your family, you are living with people that have different preferences, styles, perspectives, and ages.
-And each family has certain ground rules to follow in the house.
+And each family has specific ground rules to follow in the house.

 Having predefined guidelines helps in the smooth functioning of the team, where you understand each other's temperaments and avoid unnecessary friction between the members.